nestauk/createch/README.md

 #### Reproduce

-- `make fetch-daps1` - Fetch GtR and CB names from `nesta/nestauk`
-- `make match-crunchbase` - Match Crunchbase
+- Run `make jacchammer`
-  - Update `flows.jacchammer.crunchbase.run_id` in `base.yaml` for getters to fetch updated run
   - Runs in test-mode by default.
 To run the full process add `test_mode=false` as an argument to the make command (**warning: long-running process**)
   - To run on AWS batch add `batch=true` as an argument to the make command
-- `make match-gtr` - Match Gateway to Research
-  - Update `flows.jacchammer.gtr.run_id` in `base.yaml` for getters to fetch updated run
+- Update `flows.jacchammer.{gtr,crunchbase}.run_id` in `base.yaml` with run ids for each flow in order for getters to fetch updated run

-  - Runs in test-mode by default.
-To run the full process add `test_mode=false` as an argument to the make command (**warning: long-running process**)
-  - To run on AWS batch add `batch=true` as an argument to the make command
+Alternatively, run individual `make` commands in `createch/pipelines/jacchammer`

 ## Contributor guidelines